 The pharmacist must check your medical records at the pharmacy before filling a prescription.
 A fully-trained pharmacist should notice any interactions with other medications and take action.

-What is interactions with other medications negligence?
+What is interactions with other medications?

-Interactions with other medications negligence is when a medication prescribed to you by a doctor clashes with one you are already taking.
+Interactions with other medications is when a medication prescribed to you by a doctor clashes with one you are already taking.

 In layman’s terms, ‘the medicines do not get on’ and should never be prescribed together.
+If they are you could have one of the many prescription error claims.

 In medical terms, interactions with other medications is when a medication is contraindicated against other medications you are currently taking.